google/honggfuzz/index.md

-# honggfuzz #
+# honggfuzz

-**Description**
+## Description

 A security oriented, feedback-driven, evolutionary, easy-to-use fuzzer with interesting analysis options.
-See [USAGE](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for more data on the usage.
+See [USAGE](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for the description of command-line options.

-  * It's __multi-threaded__ and __multi-process__: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores.
-The file corpus is shared between threads (and fuzzed instances)
+  * It's __multi-process__ and __multi-threaded__: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores with one process.
+The file corpus is automatically shared and improved between the fuzzing threads.
-  * It's blazingly fast (esp. in the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)).
-A simple _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6700K)
+  * It's blazingly fast when in the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)).
+A simple/empty _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6700K)
-  * Has a nice track record of uncovered security bugs: e.g. the __only__ (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz.
-See the Trophies paragraph for the summary of findings to the date
+  * Has a [solid track record](#trophies) of uncovered security bugs: the __only__ (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz.
+See the [Trophies](#trophies) paragraph for the summary of findings to the date
   * Uses low-level interfaces to monitor processes (e.g. _ptrace_ under Linux).
-As opposed to other fuzzers, it __will discover and report hidden signals__ (caught and potentially hidden by signal handlers)
+As opposed to other fuzzers, it __will discover and report hijacked/ignored signals__ (intercepted and potentially hidden by signal handlers)
-  * Easy-to-use, feed it a simple input corpus (__can even consist of a single, 1-byte file__) and it will work its way up expanding it utilizing feedback-based coverage metrics
+  * Easy-to-use, feed it a simple corpus directory (can even be empty) and it will work its way up expanding it utilizing feedback-based coverage metrics
   * Supports several (more than any other coverage-based feedback-driven fuzzer) hardware-based (CPU: branch/instruction counting, __Intel BTS__, __Intel PT__) and software-based [feedback-driven fuzzing](https://github.com/google/honggfuzz/blob/master/docs/FeedbackDrivenFuzzing.md) methods known from other fuzzers (libfuzzer, afl)
   * Works (at least) under GNU/Linux, FreeBSD, Mac OS X, Windows/CygWin and [Android](https://github.com/google/honggfuzz/blob/master/docs/Android.md)
-  * Supports __persistent fuzzing mode__ (long-lived process calling a fuzzed API repeatedly) with libhfuzz/libhfuzz.a.
+  * Supports the __persistent fuzzing mode__ (long-lived process calling a fuzzed API repeatedly) with libhfuzz/libhfuzz.a.
 More on that can be found [here](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)
-  * [Can fuzz remote/standalone long-lasting processes](https://github.com/google/honggfuzz/blob/master/docs/AttachingToPid.md) (e.g. network servers like __Apache's httpd__ and __ISC's bind__), though the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md) is suggested instead: as it's faster and multiple instances of a service can be fuzzed at once in this mode
+  * [Can fuzz remote/standalone long-lasting processes](https://github.com/google/honggfuzz/blob/master/docs/AttachingToPid.md) (e.g. network servers like __Apache's httpd__ and __ISC's bind__), though the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md) is suggested instead: as it's faster and multiple instances of a service can be fuzzed with this
   * It comes with the __[examples](https://github.com/google/honggfuzz/tree/master/examples) directory__, consisting of real world fuzz setups for widely-used software (e.g. Apache and OpenSSL)

 ---